Her First Time, and The Times After That

 I'm so grateful that my mom took me to see a gynecologist when I was 15.
 Maybe that's a bit too young, but I was shocked to find girl friends at 18 who still hadn't seen a gynecologist.
 It doesn't matter if you're sexually active or not, you should regularly see a doctor who specializes in your reproductive system.

 When us girls were getting sexual experiences "over with" in high school, we'd come back from most experiences relieved, ashamed, or superficially confident.
-When was the last time you saw a girl or a woman say to her friends "I totally did that guy last night!" *High fives all around* Yeah, it doesn't happen.
+When was the last time you saw a girl or a woman say to her friends "I totally did that guy last night!" *High fives all around* Yeah, it doesn't happen that much, does it?

 I know we've all heard this question before but I'll ask it again: Why are sexually active girls "sluts"?
 We've acknowledged the question but we still haven't fixed the problem.